-This focus of the additional dual enrollment Human Growth and Development portion of the program provides an overview of the physical, intellectual, cognitive, language, social, and emotional development of human beings from birth to adolescence.
-Emphasizes how hereditary and environmental influences impact the development of the whole child.
+This focus of the additional dual enrollment Human Growth and Development portion of the program provides an overview of the physical, intellectual, cognitive, language, social, and emotional development of human beings from conception to death..
+The course emphasizes how heredity and environmental influences impact the development of the person throughout the lifespan.